MadhavDGS/KathaPe-Business/PWA_IMPLEMENTATION.md

-# PWA (Progressive Web App) Implementation for KathaPe Business
+# PWA (Progressive Web App) Implementation for Khatape Business

 ## 🎯 Overview
-KathaPe Business has been successfully converted into a Progressive Web App (PWA), allowing users to install and use it like a native mobile app.
+Khatape Business has been successfully converted into a Progressive Web App (PWA), allowing users to install and use it like a native mobile app.

 ## ✨ Features Added